apache/apisix/docs/en/latest/plugins/traffic-split.md

 Multiple `vars` rules can be set in `match`.
 Multiple expressions in `vars` have an `add` relationship, and multiple `vars` rules have an `or` relationship; as long as one of the vars is required If the rule passes, the entire `match` passes.

-**Example 1: Only one `vars` rule is configured, and multiple expressions in `vars` are in the relationship of `add`.
+**Example 1: Only one `vars` rule is configured, and multiple expressions in `vars` are in the relationship of `and`.
 In `weighted_upstreams`, the traffic is divided into 3:2 according to the value of `weight`, of which only the part of the `weight` value represents the proportion of upstream on the `route`.
 When `match` fails to pass, all traffic will only hit the upstream on the route.**

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '